apnadkarni/blt/man/graph.rst

   to *value*.
 The following options are valid for pens.

   **-color**  *colorName*
     Sets the color of the traces connecting the data points.

   **-dashes**  *dashList*
     Sets the dash style of element line. *DashList* is a list of up to 11 numbers that alternately represent the lengths of the dashes and gaps on the element line.
 Each number must be between 1 and 255.
 If *dashList* is "", the lines will be solid.

   **-errorbars**  *how*
     Specifies how to represent error bars on the graph.

     **x**
       Display error bars  or the x-axis.

     **xhigh**
       Display error bars  or the x-axis.

     **xlow**
       Display error bars  or the x-axis.

     **y**
       Display error bars  or the y-axis.

     **yhigh**
       Display error bars  or the x-axis.

     **ylow**
       Display error bars  or the x-axis.

     **both**
       Display error bars  or the y-axis.

   **-errorbarcolor**  *colorName*
     Specifies the color of the error bars.
 If *colorName* is "defcolor", then the color will be the same as the **-color** option.
 The default is "defcolor".

   **-errorbarlinewidth**  *numPixels*
     Sets the width of the lines for error bars.
 If *numPixels* is "0", no connecting error bars will be drawn.
 The default is "1".

   **-errorbarcapwidth**  *numPixels*
     Specifies the width of the cap for error bars.
 If *numPixels* is "0", then the cap width is computed from the symbol size.
 The default is "0".

   **-fill**  *colorName*
     Sets the interior color of symbols.
 If *colorName* is "", then the interior of the symbol is transparent.
 If *colorName* is "defcolor", then the color will be the same as the **-color** option.
 The default is "defcolor".

   **-linewidth**  *numPixels*
     Sets the width of the connecting lines between data points.
 If *numPixels* is "0", no connecting lines will be drawn between symbols.
     The default is "0".

   **-offdash**  *colorName*
     Sets the color of the stripes when traces are dashed (see the **-dashes** option).
 If *colorName* is "", then the "off" pixels will represent gaps instead of stripes.
 If *colorName* is "defcolor", then the color will be the same as the **-color** option.
 The default is "defcolor".

   **-outline**  *colorName*
     Sets the color or the outline around each symbol.
 If *colorName* is "", then no outline is drawn.
 If *colorName* is "defcolor", then the color will be the same as the **-color** option.
 The default is "defcolor".

   **-outlinewidth**  *numPixels*
     Sets the width of the outline bordering each symbol.
 If *numPixels* is "0", no outline will be drawn.
 The default is "1".

   **-pixels**  *numPixels*
     Sets the size of symbols.
 If *numPixels* is "0", no symbols will be drawn.
 The default is "0.125i".

   **-showvalues**  *boolean*

   **-symbol**  *symbol*

-    Specifies the symbol for data points.  *Symbol* can be either "square", "circle", "diamond", "plus", "cross", "splus", "scross", "triangle", "" (where no symbol is drawn), or a bitmap.
-Bitmaps are specified as "*source* ?*mask*?", where *source* is the name of the bitmap, and *mask* is the bitmap's optional mask.
-The default is "circle".
+    Specifies the symbol for data points.  *SymbolName* can be one of the following.

+    **arrow**
+      Draw an arrow symbol.
+This is basically an inverted triangle.
+The symbol has fill and outline colors.

+    **circle**
+      Draw a circle symbol.
+The symbol has fill and outline colors.

+    **diamond**
+      Draw a diamond symbol.
+The symbol has fill and outline colors.

+    **plus**
+      Draw a plus symbol.
+The symbol has fill and outline colors.

+    **cross**
+      Draw a cross symbol.
+The symbol has fill and outline colors.

+    **scross**
+      Draw an cross symbol as two lines.
+The symbol only has an outline color.

+    **splus**
+      Draw an plus symbol as two lines.
+The symbol only has an outline color.

+    **square**
+      Draw a square symbol.
+The symbol has fill and outline colors.

+    **triangle**
+      Draw a triangle symbol.
+The symbol has fill and outline colors.

+    *imageName*
+      Draw an image *imageName*.
+The image may contain transparent pixels.

   **-type**  *elemType*
     Specifies the type of element the pen is to be used with.
 This option should only be employed when creating the pen.
 This is for those that wish to mix different types of elements (bars and lines) on the same